drashland/.github/CONTRIBUTING.md

 ## Bug Reports

 A bug is a *demonstrable problem* that is caused by the code in the repository.
 Good bug reports are extremely helpful, so thanks!
-If you want to report a bug, click [here](./issues).

 ## Feature Requests

 We welcome all feature requests, but please take a moment to determine whether or not your idea fits with the scope and aims of the project.
 It is up to *you* to convince the maintainers of the merits of your feature(s).
 Please provide as much detail and context as possible.
-If you want to request a feature, click [here](./issues).

 ## Pull Requests